 "I have a computer and a desk in my home, therefore I can take a home office deduction."

 Not necessarily.
 One commonly misunderstood tax write-off is the home office deduction.
 Many believe that they can simply deduct the cost of their home computers by claiming a home office.
 However, just because you have a desk and a computer in your home does not mean you qualify for the home office deduction.
 In fact, the IRS has very specific guidelines for the home office exemption.

 To qualify for this deduction, you need to be self-employed.
-According to the IRS, "You can claim this deduction for the business use of a part of your home only if you use that part of your home regularly and exclusively:
+According to the IRS, you're able to claim this deduction for the business use of a part of your home only if you use that area regularly and exclusively: